40 Music Books That Musicians Love

 This book is for anyone who's ever bought a record, dreamed for a second about playing Wembley or screamed into a hairbrush.

-Famous for introducing Grunge to the mainstream with Nirvana, Dave Grohl recounts the wild times and great music of his stellar career, in his own hand.
+Famous for introducing Grunge to the mainstream with Nirvana, in his stunning music autobiography, Dave Grohl recounts the wild times and great music of his stellar career, in his own hand.

 In The Importance of Music to Girls, Lavinia Greenlaw tells the story of the adventures that music can lead us into: getting drunk, falling in love, dying of boredom, cutting our hair, terrifying our parents, wanting to change the world.